-- 7.1 Explain satellite technology and its uses. - 7.2 Examine types of cover available. - 7.3 Examine the factors affecting the underwriting of space and satellite insurances. - 7.4 Examine claims handling and procedures for space insurance.
+- 7.1 Describe the commercial space industry and the UN regulations which govern the use of space. - 7.2 Explain satellite technology and its uses. - 7.3 Examine types of cover available. - 7.4 Examine the factors affecting the underwriting of space and satellite insurances. - 7.5 Examine claims handling and procedures for space insurance.